Ares-bit/Tools/README.md

 # Tools
-This repository is used to store some simple tools write by myelf during worktime.
+This repository is used to store some simple tools.

 ## clear_space
 A simple tool to clear extra spaces and tabs at the end of every line in the whole text file.